Contact Number

 Reservations and Seasonal Availability Update

-Plumas-Eureka State Park is open year-round for day use and the Museum is currently closed for the season (except for special events and pre-arranged visits).
+Plumas-Eureka State Park is open year-round for day use and the Museum is currently CLOSED for the winter.

 Hiking trails and unpaved roads are open for visitor exploration.